websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/page-versioning.md

 When you enable *Page versioning* for a Page set, you can create and manage two types of variations in each Widget Page's Staging bar:

-* **Site Pages Variation**: These are variations of your Site's Page sets that you can use to modify multiple Pages while keeping them together as a set.
+* **Site Pages Variation**: You can use these variations of your Site's Page sets to modify multiple Pages while keeping them together as a set.

-* **Page Variations**: These are variations of a single Page that exist within Page set variations.
+* **Page Variations**: Single Page variations that exist within Page set variations.

 Both variation types only affect Pages and do not affect your Site's content, since all variations in your staging Site share the same content.
 That said, each variation can use and configure the same content and applications in different ways, and each variation of a Page set can have different Pages.